Xelus22/LoLSocWebpage/_posts/2019-01-13-eoy-newsletter-v2.md

 ### OWEEK & MEGALAN 3.0

  We were delighted to see many happy faces from both old and new members come visit our O-week stall this year.
 Hope everyone enjoyed the small gifts we prepared, including our classic goodie bags, membership card (2018 design) and the lucky five who received a RiotGames champion figurine!

-On the weekend, we had our megaLAN 3.0 in collaboration with Pcsoc, Blizzsoc and other gaming societies on campus to extend the O-week fun and bring tournament experiences to passionate gamers.
+During the weekend, we had our megaLAN 3.0 in collaboration with Pcsoc, Blizzsoc and other gaming societies on campus to extend the O-week fun and bring tournament experiences to passionate gamers.
 David "ozo1329" Li once again took crown to the 1v1 League of Legends tournament.

 Will we see a return of the champion or a new challenger taking him down?
 Tune in 2019 O-week.

 THE JOURNEY
 SOCIAL EVENTS: LAN | TRIVIA | KARAOKE